Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 Learn more about Culex mosquitoes (CDC)

-Mosquito Totals in Boulder County
+Current Mosquito Activity in Boulder County

 BCPH looks at mosquitoes captured in traps throughout Boulder County and tracks the data for trends.